Alikocho/rtttp-companion/README.md

 # The Historical Correspondent
-### A classroom companion for Reacting to the Past simulations
+### A classroom companion for Reacting to the Past

 *© Alastair Kocho-Williams*